 Reforming cabotage rules and ensuring the global cooperation to negotiation multilateral—rather than merely bilateral—air services agreements are critical to aviation’s future, John Byerly, former lead U.S. negotiator on open-skies agreements said yesterday.
 There are few big countries left for the U.S. to sign open-skies agreements with, Byerly said yesterday at the Airports Council International-North America international aviation seminar in Washington.
 In the 20 years since the U.S. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Byerly Sees Flexible Cabotage Rules As Path To Global Cooperation".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Byerly Sees Flexible Cabotage Rules As Path To Global Cooperation".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.